Services at WILD

-WILD is designed to specifically address the unique needs of the woman and infant to optimize their developmental outcomes and achievement of independence with their daily activities.
+are designed to specifically address the unique needs of the woman and infant to optimize their function, feeding, development, and achievement of independence with daily activities.

-An occupational therapist is educated and skilled in assessing how an individual’s daily occupations are impacted by illness, injury, medical complications, and/or life altering changes to the body, such as pregnancy.
+An occupational therapist (OT) is educated and skilled in assessing how an individual’s daily occupations are impacted by illness, injury, medical complications, and/or life altering changes to the body, such as pregnancy.
 Daily occupations for prenatal and postpartum women may include working, driving, bathing, dressing, toileting, raising children, exercising, and sleeping, to name a few.
+Pregnant and postpartum women engage with their daily occupations differently given their changing, growing, and recovering bodies.
+An OT can assist in understanding pelvic floor function, improving general strength, preparing for pregnancy and birth, and helping you to feel empowered throughout your motherhood journey.
 For infants, daily occupations include demonstrating emergence and integration of age appropriate reflexes, achieving developmental milestones, eating (bottle, breast, or table food), sleeping, playing, engaging socially, self-regulating, and communicating their needs to their caregiver.
-Pregnant and postpartum women engage with their daily occupations differently given their changing, growing, and recovering bodies.
 Infants may have difficulty with their daily occupations as a result of complications during pregnancy and/or delivery, requiring care in a neonatal intensive care unit (NICU), developmental delay, and/or congenital deficits.
 As a result of the life altering changes that occur, this is the perfect time frame for occupational therapy interventions to assist in optimizing the well-being of both the woman and infant.

-In Europe, the standard of care for postpartum women includes a discussion at their 6-8 week postpartum visit to discuss any issues/concerns that would warrant a referral to a pelvic floor specialist.
-While this is not the standard of care in the US we are striving to help bridge this gap and advocate for these services for all women.
+In Europe, the standard of care for postpartum women includes a referral to a pelvic floor specialist.
+While this is not the standard of care in the US, we truly believe it should be and we are striving to help bridge this gap and advocate for these services for all women.

-An infant’s brain doubles in size in the 1st year of life, and by 3 years the brain is almost 80% of its adult volume.
+An infant’s brain doubles in size in the 1st year of life.
+By 3 years, the brain is almost 80% of its adult volume.
 Ensuring a child reaches optimal development requires early, consistent, and intentional interaction.
 Working with an occupational therapist can help to promote proper long term development!

 Frequently Asked Questions